All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Choose wisely.
 Lower-calorie options like dry wine, light beer, or spirits with zero-calorie mixers fit better into a reduced calorie budget.
 Avoid sugary cocktails, frozen drinks, and heavy craft beers.

 Set a limit beforehand.
-Decide before you start drinking how many you will have.
+Decide before you start drinking how many you'll have.
 One to two drinks is a reasonable limit for most GLP-1 users.
 Setting the intention ahead of time makes it easier to follow through.

 Hydrate between drinks.
 Alternate each alcoholic drink with a full glass of water.
 This slows your pace, reduces dehydration, and gives your body time to process the alcohol.